WebDevStudios/CLI-Cheat-Sheet/git-commands.md

 `git reset --hard HEAD` - Discard all local changes in your working directory.

+`get checkout .` - Discard all local changes in your working directory by checking out the committed versions of all files

 `git checkout HEAD <file-name>` - Discard local changes in a specific file.

 `git revert <commit>` - Revert a commit (by producing a new commit with contrary changes).